 This stimulating and challenging vocational course is for students who intend to study for a degree in Sport or pursue a career in the Sports Industry.
-It covers a wide variety of topics including both the theory and practical aspects of sport.
+It covers both the theory and practical aspects of sport.

 This is a two year course, equivalent to one A Level.

 It is recommended to combine this BTEC Sport course with one or two A Level or BTEC Level 3 courses.
 These could include A Level Biology or Psychology and/or BTEC Level 3 Applied Human Biology or Public Services.

 Studying Sport at Reigate College could lead to: